 - Parmesan Cheese - Melts seamlessly into the mix, adding a sharp, salty bite that perfects the Alfredo experience.

-How To Make Chicken Alfredo In The Crock Pot
+How To Make Slow Cooker Chicken Alfredo

 Prepare the chicken breast: Trim any excess fat off of the chicken breast.
 Pat dry with paper towels on both sides.

 Season the chicken: Add chicken to the bottom of a 6-quart Crockpot and pour chicken broth over the top.